ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 ## Note :coffee:

-1.~~This repository should also work for YOLOv5, which needs a permute operator for the output of the YOLOv5 model, but this has not been implemented yet.~~ Benefit for ultralytics's latest release,a `Transpose` op is added to the Yolov8 model,while make v8 and v5 has the same output shape.Therefore,you can inference your yolov5/v7/v8 via this project.
+1. Benefit for Ultralytics' latest release, a `Transpose` op is added to the YOLOv8 model, while make v8 and v5 has the same output shape.
+Therefore, you can run inference with YOLOv5/v7/v8 via this project.

 ## Exporting YOLOv8 Models 📦